 An olive green jacket will go with khakis, blue jeans, and dark brown, black, and burgundy pants.

 Lastly, the medium grey jacket will go with blue jeans, navy pants, and black pants.
 Depending on your outfit, a medium grey jacket could also go over khakis and burgundy.
 With that said, medium grey or green would probably be the most versatile color jacket.

 What Kind of Jacket Works For Everyday?

-A blazer is a beautiful thing, but it can be too memorable for everyday, too sharp for your personal style, or too edgy for a t-shirt and jeans.
+A blazer is a beautiful thing, but it can be too memorable for every day, too sharp for your personal style, or too edgy for a t-shirt and jeans.
 Plus, it rarely works with shorts.
 In order for a jacket to go with a t-shirt and jeans, as well as sharper pants and a collared shirt, it needs to be simple and clean-cut.
-A lightweight leather jacket is a good idea.
-I also recommend a lean bomber style.
-As you can see below, many designers are making fantastically modern bomber-style jackets that can be an everyday jacket.
+A lightweight leather jacket is always a good idea.
+I also recommend a lean bomber-style jacket.
+As you can see below, many designers are making fantastically modern bomber-style jackets that can be everyday jackets.

 How Should My Everyday Jacket Fit?

 If you are wearing your jacket with tucked-in shirts, you can wear a shorter jacket that hits a couple of inches below the top of your pants.
 But if you want more versatility, you need a jacket that hits at least 1/4 inch down the zipper of your pants so you can pair it with untucked t-shirts.
 If you are passionate about wearing collared shirts untucked, let me remind you to hem those shirts if they are too long so they don’t poke out of the hem of your jacket.
 A shirt that’s too long will also shorten your legs and make you look sloppy.